 There are two versions of this emulator: Lite and Premium.
 Lite edition is a free-to-use emulator for everyone, whereas Premium is a paid edition.
 The Premium edition includes high-definition graphics as compared to the Lite edition.

 You do not require a BIOS file to operate this emulator however, it is recommended to do so in order to avoid glitches or bugs.

-The new feature called MultiSync was added in the emulator to help prevent unexpected latency, audible cracking, and torn or skipped frames in video output.
-You will also not require vsync because the emulation will still run at the right speed.
+A new feature called MultiSync was added to the emulator to help prevent unexpected latency, audible cracking, and torn or skipped frames in video output.
+You will also not require sync because the emulation will still run at the right speed.